Teresa-Yang/Speech-to-Transcript/README.md

       * `.\env\Scripts\Activate.ps1`
     * macOS or Linux:
       * `source env/bin/activate`
-* Install packages in the terminal/comand prompt:
+* Install packages in the terminal/comand prompt with the requirements.txt file:
-  * `pip install Flask`
-  * `pip install SpeechRecognition`
+  * `pip install -r requirements.txt`
 * Run as a local server with `flask run`
   * You should be given a localhost link to open in your browser and view the program.

  ---
- ### Upload audio files in .wav
+ ### Upload audio files in wav format
- Use this converter from mp3 to wav if needed: https://cloudconvert.com/mp3-to-wav
+ Use this converter to convert audio files if needed: https://cloudconvert.com/mp3-to-wav